rahulpjo/step-by-step/README.md

 ## Directions

-To get started with project, clone and enter the project repository:
+To get started with project, clone and enter the repository's backend folder to begin configuration:

 ```
 git clone git@github.com:rahulpjo/step-by-step.git
-cd step-by-step
+cd step-by-step/backend
 ```

 **Optional:** It's recommended to work on the project in a virtual environment so that packages don't need to be installed globally.
 Using venv and any directory name you choose, create and activate a virtual environment: